Terpz710/RelicsPE/README.md

 # Description

-A [Pocketmine-MP](https://pmmp.io) plugin that adds relics into your server!
-Players who are mining are given the chance to uncover relics with raritys and rarity based rewards!
+A [Pocketmine-MP](https://pmmp.io) plugin that adds relics into your server, Players who are mining are given the chance to uncover relics with raritys and rarity based rewards!

 # Features